 TANF, commonly known as welfare, is the monthly cash assistance program for poor families with children under age 18.

-The program is designed to help neediest families achieve self-sufficiency through employment and job-readiness activities.
+The program is designed to help neediest families in Mississippi achieve self-sufficiency through employment and job-readiness activities.

-Most TANF families are expected to register for work or participate in work activities as a condition of receiving cash benefits, unless otherwise exempt.
+Most TANF families are expected to register for employment through Mississippi Works or participate in work activities as a condition of receiving cash benefits, unless otherwise exempt.

 If you do not participate satisfactorily in approved work activities, the 60-month lifetime limit will be reduced to no more than 24 months.